enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

-## Programmatic Querying of Clearinghouse
+## Tips for programmatically querying Clearinghouse data

 The SWAGGER API to the Clearinghouse allows one to do many types of query programmatically, and particularly see the documentation PDF.
 E.G. you could query using a Biosamples ID (this is what ENA uses for samples too) to see what extra annotation exists.